akash-sardar/akash-sardar/README.md

 - 👋 Hi, I’m @akash-sardar
 - 👀 I’m interested in movies, gaming and coding
-- 🌱 I’m currently learning machine learning
+- 🌱 Lifelong student of life

 <!---